-Playing of some music instruments and singing are recognized as ways COVID can be spread more easily by respiratory droplets.
+18. Playing of some music instruments and singing are recognized as ways COVID-19 can be spread more easily by respiratory droplets.
 How can we prevent transmission in band or music classes?
+(Updated 10/27/2020)

+All persons playing instruments in orchestra, band, or general music settings, singing in choir or other lessons, dancing, participating in color guard, or teaching should wear a washable or disposable, multi-layered face covering or mask.
+Students who play wind instruments are able to use face coverings with a slit.
+Face coverings may only be removed while outdoors when social distance is maintained.
 Whenever possible, hold music classes outside.
 When possible, music classes held indoors should occur in well-ventilated spaces and if possible, with windows open.
+A minimum distance between singers and/or instrumentalists of 6 feet side-to-side should be maintained.
+For trombones, a minimum distance of 9 feet front-to-back is recommended.
 Ensure students (and teachers) are physically distanced from each other by at least 6 feet and consider increasing the amount of social distancing more than 6 feet if space allows.
 Have students in one line or stagger spacing to ensure maximum distancing.
 Students should not face each other.
 Instruments where air is blown into or through should be turned so that expelled air does not go towards others.
 Consider using instrument covers to prevent spread.
+For additional guidance on music classes, please see IDPH Interim COVID-19 Music Guidance.

-Occasionally, students share music, equipment, and even instruments.
+19. Occasionally, students share music, equipment, and even instruments.
 How do we manage these situations?

 Avoid sharing instruments.
-If instruments must be shared (e.g., drums), they should be cleaned and disinfected between students2.
+If instruments must be shared (e.g., drums), they should be cleaned and disinfected between students3.
 Music reeds and mouthpieces should not be shared.
 Note that some instrument surfaces may be damaged by cleaning and disinfecting products, so contact your instrument dealer for guidance on disinfection, and follow the manufacturer's instructions for cleaning.
 Discourage the sharing of music stands so that students do not inadvertently move closer to each other to see the music.

-If an athlete is diagnosed with COVID, is it up to the school to notify all other teams that the athlete has been in contact with?
+20. If an athlete is diagnosed with COVID-19, is it up to the school to notify all other teams that the athlete has been in contact with?

-Yes - the school should make generic notifications to other schools and teams with which the confirmed or probable COVID athlete may have had contact without identifying the person's name.
+Yes, the school should make generic notifications to other schools and teams with which the confirmed or probable COVID athlete may have had contact without identifying the person's name.
 Provide minimal information to protect confidentiality, but enough for the school to respond as needed.
 The LHD can assist in making this notification.

-What is the role of the Local Health Department in a situation involving an athlete diagnosed with COVID-19?
+21. What is the role of the Local Health Department in a situation involving an athlete diagnosed with COVID-19?

-The LHD will conduct contact tracing to identify close contacts (including household, social, and sportrelated) to the case and place them in quarantine for 14 calendar days.
+The LHD will conduct contact tracing to identify close contacts (including household, social, and sport-related) to the case and place them in quarantine for 14 calendar days.